Rjmoodie/yardpass-upgrade/IMPLEMENTATION_VERIFICATION.md

 - ✅ `UpsellDesktop`: Shows on mobile when desktop feature accessed
   - Icon: BarChart3
   - Message: "Available on Desktop"
-  - CTA: "Open on Desktop" → yardpass.tech
+  - CTA: "Open on Desktop" → liventix.tech

 - ✅ `UpsellMobile`: Shows on desktop when mobile feature accessed
   - Icon: Smartphone